taurus-org/taurus/doc/source/users/ui/plot.rst

 .. contents::

-The standard way for Tau application to show one-dimensional data is by using a :class:`TaurusPlot` widget.
+The standard way for Taurus applications to show one-dimensional data is by using a :class:`TaurusPlot` widget.

 :class:`TaurusPlot` is shown as an area with X and Y axes where curves (data sets)